 We use old varieties of cider apples such as Kingston Black, Foxwhelp, Dabinett and Yarlington Mill, grown without any pesticides in small orchards around the Golden Valley close to our farm.
 They are harvested in autumn in the traditional way, with a team of helpers shaking the trees.

 The crushed apples are wrapped in squares of hessian, which are stacked up on the massive press stone to form a ‘cheese’.
 The cast iron screw brings the ‘shooter’ down to squeeze out the juice.
-It is stored in barrels through the winter and spring, fermenting quietly, and monitored to allow the different flavours to develop.
+It is stored in barrels through the winter and spring, fermenting quietly.

 |◄ PREVIOUS||NEXT ►|